goauthentik/authentik/website/docs/user-group-role/user/user_ref.md

 Only applies when the token creation is triggered by the user with this attribute set.
 Additionally, the flag does not apply to superusers.

+### `goauthentik.io/user/token-maximum-lifetime`:

+Optional flag, when set, defines the maximum lifetime of user created tokens.
+Defaults to 30 minutes if unset.

+Only applies when `goauthentik.io/user/token-expires` set to true.

+Format is string of format `days=10;hours=1;minute=3;seconds=5`.

 ### `goauthentik.io/user/debug`:

 See [Troubleshooting access problems](../../troubleshooting/access), when set, the user gets a more detailed explanation of access decisions.